-The first thing to do is configure the braille parameters.
-As with Braille printing, this configuration is only done for the first time.
+The first thing to do is to set the Braille parameters.
+As with Braille printing, this setting is only done for the first time.

 - Go to Tools/Braille/Wizard Braille...

-- Braille devices and braille models do not matter, leave them that way, they are only useful if you print in braille;
+- Braille devices and Braille models do not matter, leave them that way, they are only useful if you print text in Braille;

 - Set characters per line and lines per page to the values you prefer;